The Multifile input method

 (wavelength) column

-If you need assistance, or this isn't flexible enough, contact us.
+If you need assistance, or this isn't flexible enough, contact us - or maybe use the assignfilters node.

 Reading raw binary files